How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 • The Japan Rail Pass is valid on Hikari and Kodama trains, but not on Nozomi trains.
 Last time I visited, I took the Hikari train with my JR Pass.

-Taking the bus is a cheaper option (ranges from 3,500 to 10,000 yen), but the one way trip from Tokyo to Kyoto by highway bus takes about 7-8 hours.
+Taking the bus is a cheaper option (ranging from 3,500 to 10,000 yen), but the one-way trip from Tokyo to Kyoto by highway bus takes about 7-8 hours.

 HOW TO GET AROUND KYOTO

-Once you’re in Kyoto, there are a number of ways to get around.
-Kyoto is a great city to explore on foot, but there are going to be times where you want to get from one district to another.
-In these cases, you can take the subway (train), the bus, rent a bike, or taxi.
+Kyoto is a great city to explore on foot, but there are going to be times when you want to get from one district to another.
+In these cases, you can take the local train, the bus, rent a bike, or taxi.

 If you have the JR Pass (either the one that allows for unlimited nationwide travel or even the Kansai Area pass), I recommend taking the train when you can.